Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Mover.md

 > Updates the mover's logical track.

 This method is used with track management to change the track that the mover is assigned to.
-Two conditions should be considered when changing tracks.
+Two conditions should be considered when changing tracks:

 - A mover will stop immediately when ActivateTrack is called.
-It's recommended to only change tracks when the mover is in a stopped position.
+It's recommended to only change tracks when the mover is in standstill
 - A mover's position can change when calling ActivateTrack.
 This will happen if the zero point for the current track and new track are different.

 A track change takes several PLC and NC scans.
 Issuing a motion command while this change is in progress will cause the mover to throw an error.
 To check if the track change is complete monitor the `Mover.IsTrackReady` property.